TanXiao/RSVA11001-Adapter/README.md

 I plan to improve things but presently I am just happy this works at all.
 Right now it is just a proof-of-concept.
 I plan to finish converting it into a useful piece of software soon.

+One of the major issues I've noticed is that sometimes the box timestamps the images retrived from the web interface.
+But not all the time.

 Firmware Analysis
 ---